 Established in 1969, the European Molecular Biology Conference (EMBC) is an inter-governmental organisation dedicated to the promotion of molecular biological research in Europe.
 It encourages the training and exchange of information between European researchers.

-Austria, Belgium, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, the Netherlands, Norway, Lithuania, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, and the United Kingdom are all members of the EMBC.
+Austria, Belgium, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Lithuania, Luxembourg, Malta, Montenegro, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, and the United Kingdom are all members of the EMBC.

 Based in Heidelberg, the EMBC is also responsible for funding the General Programme of the European Molecular Biology Organisation (EMBO).